dravidjoseph/EECS_448_project01/README.md

 These parts fulfill all of the requirements given in the above spec list.
 In addition, the user is able to select any year and the clock will display the correct date, complete with the day of the week.

 Francinaldo acted as the primary programmer on this project.
 He was largely responsible for designing the new interface and spent most of his time on items 1,2,3,6, and 7.
 He also functioned as a valuable knowledge resource, as he had the most experience working with Javascript and the Bootstrap framework.
+His interface organized the different clock modes into tabs, while displaying common functionality in a way that was accessible to all modes.

 Dravid was in charge of the Stopwatch functionality and all accompanying documentation.
 Initially, he tried to use clock.js as a base for the stopwatch, but found that it caused the clock's advancement to accelerate.
-As a result, he built a new module, using timing functionality he found online and fitting it into the extended clock interface
+As a result, he built a new module, using timing functionality he found online and fitting it into the extended clock interface.
+Fortunately, the code was modular enough to accomodate the change easily.

+Along with the documentation, Dravid organized the repo, removing unneeded assets from the existing codebase that no longer applied.

+Jinuk was responsible for the Timer functionality.
+Using the clock.js as a base for his implementation, he managed to create a fully-functioning timer tab.

+Richard was responsible for date/time functionality, creating the initial architecture for displaying the correct day of the week.

 ##Challenges